loyalperson/TradeNote/README.md

 #### Installation
 You need to have a running MongoDB database.
 Please see their [Docker Hub](https://hub.docker.com/_/mongo "Docker Hub") for instructions.

-Then, run the TradeNote image with its environment variables.
+Then, run the NoeticTrader image with its environment variables.

 ```
 docker run \